This database currently holds data for 50 states and the District of Columbia for the 2021–2022 school year.

 - enrollment.

-Under federal law, states are required to publish, by May 1 of each year*, a list of schools and districts with ISPs of at least 40 percent and those with ISPs between 30 and just under 40 percent (near-eligible schools and districts).
-For most states, FRAC compared these published lists to the lists of adopting schools, and compiled a universe of eligible and participating schools and districts in the 2020–2021 school year.
-Sixteen states—Connecticut, the District of Columbia, Illinois, Kansas, Louisiana, Michigan, Mississippi, Montana, Nevada, New Hampshire, Ohio, Rhode Island, South Carolina, Texas, West Virginia, and Wyoming—provided the list of eligible and participating schools that was used for the database.
+Under federal law, states are required to publish, by May 1 of each year, a list of CEP-eligible and near-eligible schools and districts.
+When the 2023–2024 school year began, CEP-eligible schools and school districts were ones with ISPs of at least 40 percent, and near-eligible schools and school districts were those with ISPs between 30 percent and just under 40 percent.
+For most states, FRAC compared these published eligibility lists to the lists of adopting schools that the state agencies provided FRAC and compiled a universe of eligible and participating schools and districts in the 2023–2024 school year.
+FRAC gave the states the option to report both eligible and adopting schools in the CEP participation data collection.
+This gave states the opportunity to update their eligible schools list to reflect any school closures or consolidations.
+Fifteen states — Alabama, Connecticut, Delaware, Louisiana, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Oregon, Texas, Virginia, and West Virginia — provided both eligible and adopting schools for this analysis.

 Q. How is the database different from previous years?